-Description Assessment of Impact 18 High levels of incidents related to Occupational Health & Safety non-compliance and poor maintenance of infrastructure and equipment.
+Description Assessment of Impact 18 and equipment.
 Deterioration of level and quality of services delivered, leading to litigations, community protests and eroded municipality reputation.
 Loss of professional and competent technical staff, due to internal instability and external competition.
 OPPORTUNITIES Improvement of service delivery infrastructure, through collaboration with sector departments, SOE's and potential investors.
 Review of organogram for alignment of functions.
 Upskilling and recruitment of competent staff at supervisory and operational levels.
 Formalisation of working relationships between Sol Plaatje Municipality's infrastructure directorate and district and provincial infrastructure related departments.
 Introduction of technology in Operation & Maintenance and infrastructure management systems.
 Application of dynamic funding models for infrastructure developments.
 Public-private partnership for resorts.
 Contribution to revenue enhancement, through local employment and investment in infrastructure development.
 Restoring consumer and community confidence towards Sol Plaatje Municipality.

-3.3 SERVICE DELIVERY BACKLOGS
+SERVICE DELIVERY BACKLOGS